oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/4-labs-markdown-develop-content/4-labs-markdown-develop-content.md

 ### Embedding a video from Oracle Video Hub (recommended)

-1. Take a look at his exmaple of a video hosted on Oracle Video Hub in this lab.
+1. Take a look at his example of a video hosted on Oracle Video Hub in this lab.

   ![The Video Hub markdown](images/videhub-markdown.png =60%x* " ")